bardbess/til/bible/men_of_the_word.md

   e.g.: OT characters did not know what we - who have the NT know.

 7. **Spiritual** |
-  We rely on the illuminating work of the Holy Spirit in order to properly understand His Word.
-Prayer and purity of life are therefore essential.
+  We rely on the illuminating work of the Holy Spirit in order to properly understand His Word. *Prayer and purity of life are therefore essential*.

 Other methods of Interpretation used through Church history